Graduate Programs and Careers

-The MS in Statistics has Plan A (thesis), Plan B (report), and Plan C (coursework only) options.
+The MS in Statistics has Plan A (thesis) and Plan B (report) options..
 The Plan A and Plan B options require students to work with a faculty member on a research project, taking 6 or 3 credits of STAT 6970, respectively, and presenting the results of the research in a written report.
 For both the Plan A and Plan B options, the report must be approved by the student’s supervisory committee.
 A Plan A report (thesis) must also be approved by the dean of the School of Graduate Studies.
 Both Plan A and Plan B reports require an oral defense that must be scheduled through the School of Graduate Studies.

 There is no qualifying examination for students in the MS program in Statistics.
 The qualifying requirement is that students must earn a B or better for both semesters of either the MATH 5710/MATH 5720 sequence or the STAT 6710/STAT 6720 sequence.

 Industrial Mathematics: Applied and computational mathematics and statistics for students seeking employment in government, business, and industry.

 The Industrial Mathematics master’s degree is designed to broaden the learning experiences and job opportunities for master’s students in mathematics.
 The program of study incorporates fundamental applied mathematics and interdisciplinary coursework in support of an industrial internship experience.